Every Item at Chick-fil-A—Ranked

-Order wrong, and you’re playing chicken with your health.
-Here’s the best and worst—Every Menu Item at Chick-fil-A ranked.
-And if you love our rankings, don’t miss these 23 Restaurant Foods With Crazy-High Amounts of Sugar!
+Order wrong, and you're playing chicken with your health.
+Here's the best and worst of the Chick-fil-A menu.
+And if you love our rankings, don't miss these restaurant foods with crazy-high amounts of sugar!

 Sandwiches… First, the Worst